 - 11.162 The Beal Valley and Broadbent Moss strategic allocations provide opportunities to secure net gains for nature and local communities.
-For these site allocations net gains can be applied to Green Infrastructure, priority habitats

-Deciduous Woodland, Lowland Fen and Pprotected Sspecies.
+For these site allocations net gains can be applied to Green Infrastructure, priority habitats {MM, start of removed text} Deciduous Woodland, Lowland Fen {MM, end of removed text} and protected species.
 The development of the two site allocations should include elements of partnership work with appropriate bodies, to ensure they contribute towards a wider ecological network approach. - 11.163 The site allocations provide an opportunity to demonstrate an exemplar development using green infrastructure, that can be designed in such a way that it can support local biodiversity and strengthen coherent ecological networks beyond the site boundary, creating a resilient landscape through a network of connected sites.
-There is an opportunity to use Sustainable Urban Drainage (SUDs) systems following the existing site hydrology, to create a network of wetlands that enhance and incorporate the existing fen, pond and watercourses within the site that is subject to hydrological investigations. - 11.164 Deciduous Woodland is located north of the site east of Shaw Side.
-Deciduous Woodland is a Priority Habitat listed under Section 41 the Natural Environmental and Rural Communities (NERC) Act 2006. - 11.165 Lowland Fen Priority Habitat is located outside of the site boundary, buffering the western edge of the site. - 11.166 Development should have regard to the ecosystem services opportunity mapping, in the improvement and enhancement of Green Infrastructure.
-The Habitat Regulation Assessment for the Plan found that development within 7km of the SAC and SPAs will increase recreation pressures on these designated wildlife habitat sites.
-Consequently, development on site should mitigate the recreation disturbance impacts on the South Pennine Moors SAC/SPAs with reference to policy JP-G5, criterion 7 (c). - 11.167 Development should conserve heritage assets and their settings through a Heritage Impact Assessment and having regard to the findings and recommendations of the Historic Environment Assessment (2020).

-- 11.168 A flood risk assessment will be required to inform any development.
+There is an opportunity to use Sustainable Urban Drainage (SUDs) systems following the existing site hydrology, to create a network of wetlands that enhance and incorporate the existing fen, pond and watercourses within the site that is subject to hydrological investigations.

+- 11.164 {MM, start of removed text} Deciduous Woodland is located north of the site east of Shaw Side.
+Deciduous Woodland is a Priority Habitat listed under Section 41 the Natural Environmental and Rural Communities (NERC) Act 2006 {MM, end of removed text}. - 11.165 {MM, start of removed text} Lowland Fen Priority Habitat is located outside of the site boundary, buffering the western edge of the site {MM, end of removed text}. - 11.166 {MM, start of removed text} Development should have regard to the ecosystem services opportunity mapping, in the improvement and enhancement of Green Infrastructure {MM, end of removed text}.
+[MM, start of new text] The Habitat Regulation Assessment for the Plan found that development within 7km of the SAC and SPAs will increase recreation pressures on these designated wildlife habitat sites.
+Consequently, development on site should mitigate the recreation disturbance impacts on the South Pennine Moors SAC/SPAs with reference to policy JP-G5, criterion 7 (c) [MM, end of new text]. - 11.167 {MM, start of removed text} Development should conserve heritage assets and their settings through a Heritage Impact Assessment and having regard to the findings and recommendations of the Historic Environment Assessment (2020) {MM, end of removed text} - 11.168 A flood risk assessment will be required to inform any development.
 A comprehensive drainage strategy for the whole site should be prepared as part of the more detailed masterplanning stage, to ensure that undue pressure and burden is not placed on existing utilities infrastructure through piecemeal and uncoordinated development.
 Proposals should apply greenfield run off rates and be supported by a maintenance plan.
 Regard should be had to the GM SFRA SUDs guidance.
-The area in the northern central part of the site, and which falls within Flood Zone 3, also offers an opportunity, working with the Environment Agency and Local Lead Flood Authority, to develop a wetland catchment area which, as well as being an attractive feature of the site, will allow a strategic approach to flood risk management and provide additional opportunities for upstream flood storage. - 11.169 Part of the allocation is in within a Source Protection Zone.
+The area in the northern central part of the site, and which falls within Flood Zone 3, also offers an opportunity, working with the Environment Agency and Local Lead Flood Authority, to develop a wetland catchment area which, as well as being an attractive feature of the site, will allow a strategic approach to flood risk management and provide additional opportunities for upstream flood storage.

+11.169 Part of the allocation is in within a Source Protection Zone.
 Any planning applications within this zone are expected to be supported by a detailed hydrological assessment.
 This will need to consider the vulnerability of the land and to propose suitable mitigation measures which will be employed to reduce the risk of pollution of groundwater.